-We intend to use \$ million of our net proceeds from this offering to repay a portion of the borrowings outstanding under our Term Loans (repayment will be subject to a repayment premium of %).
+We intend to use the net proceeds from this offering and our cash and cash equivalents to repay \$386.0 million of the borrowings outstanding under our Term Loans (repayment will be subject to a repayment premium of approximately \$0.9 million).
 See the section titled "Use of Proceeds" for additional information regarding our intended use of our net proceeds from this offering.